 2016 final UNCSA Trumpet Ensemble under my guidance:

-With no dedicated Trumpet Ensemble rehearsal time, and while serving in every ensemble, (and after morning master class and the Awards Day Jazz Ensemble performance) my then current UNCSA trumpet students presented this FANTASTIC, ENERGETIC performance for 350 of their peers and faculty for the final Performance Hour at UNC School of the Arts in May, 2016.
+With no dedicated Trumpet Ensemble rehearsal time, and while serving in every ensemble, (and after morning master class and the Awards Day Jazz Ensemble performance) my UNCSA trumpet students presented this FANTASTIC, ENERGETIC performance for 350 of their peers and faculty for the final Performance Hour at UNC School of the Arts in May, 2016.
 Check it out!
-(Eric Morales has connections with Winston Salem, having been born there.
+(Eric Morales has connections with Winston Salem, having been born there.)

 Now that I am a fully certified Alexander Technique Teacher, I infuse my Chicago-style pedagogy of Sing, Buzz, Play with an approach unique in the US.
 I have 30 years of teaching trumpet in higher education and I offer a unique combination of my Alexander Technique approach with my extensive experience as a Brass teacher.
 This work offers the ability to connect with the use of your full self for performances that represent your true voice; furthermore, Alexander Technique provides the pathway to freedom and ease by connecting to your innate coordination, and is even more fundamental in its range and scope in how it aids the student to access their full performing capabilities than practicing fundamentals!